 Click on a name to learn more

 Jennifer Calzada, MA, MPH, is a 17-year veteran of marketing and business development.
-After 8 years at advertising agencies, she moved on to the ad sales division of Cox Communications and eventually became a Regional Director at Cox Media, where she helped the corporate marketing team win numerous national awards.
-She has led the Tulane Sim Center as the Director for Simulation since its inception in January 2009.
+She has led the Tulane Sim Center as the Director for Simulation since before its opening in January 2009.
 She has helped establish the Tulane Sim Center as an efficient and effective medical education training center for the School of Medicine and worked with the greater healthcare community to bring the benefits of advanced simulation training to their systems to reduce medical error and ultimately increase patient safety.
 The Tulane Sim Center's mission focuses on education and training for Tulane medical students, residents, and fellows.
 In addition, professional courses are offered for the wider healthcare community, including custom trainings to help any health system meet their patient safety goals.

-Jennifer has been a TeamSTEPPS Master Trainer since 2010, was certified in Human Centered Healthcare (The New School, NY) in 2020, and is a frequent speaker at national and international conferences, and currently holds various committee positions in the medical education field, including, Chair of the Development Task Force for the Society for Simulation in Healthcare (SSH), Advisor for the American Hospital Association Center for Health Innovation, and Accreditation Site Reviewer for both SSH and the American College of Surgeons Accredited Education Institutes Consortium.
+Jennifer has been a TeamSTEPPS Master Trainer since 2010, was certified in Human Centered Healthcare (The New School, NY) in 2020, and is a frequent speaker at national and international conferences.
+She currently holds various committee positions in the medical education and healthcare fields, including, Board of Directors Director-At-Large for the Society for Simulation in Healthcare (SSH), Advisor for the American Hospital Association Center for Health Innovation, and Accreditation Site Reviewer for both SSH and the American College of Surgeons Accredited Education Institutes Consortium.
 She also volunteers her time as Secretary for the Board of Directors for the New Orleans EMS Foundation.

 Ben Rothwell, MD, is an Assistant Professor of Medicine and Pediatrics at Tulane University School of Medicine, in the Deming Department of Medicine.
 He received his Bachelor of Science Degree from the University of Utah where he studied Biological Chemistry, before graduating from Tulane University School of Medicine.
 He went on to complete a residency in Internal Medicine and Pediatrics at Baystate Medical Center in Springfield, Massachusetts.
 Following the completion of his residency training in 2008, he returned to Tulane as an academic hospitalist and Associate Program Director for the Internal Medicine and Pediatrics Residency Program.
 In 2013, he moved to Ochsner Health System, where he worked as a primary care physician for 4 years.
 He returned to Tulane in 2017 and is once again serving as an academic hospitalist.